jupegarnica/garn-validator/README.md

           new TypeError('on path /num value "2" do not match type Number'), new TypeError("on path /str value null do not match type String"), ],
+        // [
+        //   new AggregateError(
+        //     [
+        //       new TypeError('on path /num value "2" do not match type Number'),
+        //       new TypeError("on path /str value null do not match type String"),
+        //     ],
+        //     'value {"num":"2","str":null} do not match type {"num":Number,"str":String}'
+        //   ),
+        // ],
       ],
     ])(
       "should return array of errors hasErrors(%p)(%p) === %p",